randyolli/testProject/README.md

 git push origin master    (Saves your local changes to the cloud)

-git pull origin master    (brings cloud changes to the local machine)
+git pull                  (brings cloud changes to the local machine)